tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

                                              device_map="auto")
 ```

-Alternately you can use any of the other instruct models.
+Alternatively, you can use any of the other instruct models.
 I have had good results with `WizardLM-13B` as well.
 Note that the models we choose must fit the VRAM of your GPU.
 Often you can find the memory requirements of a model in their HuggingFace model card such as [here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GPTQ).

 ### Build a prompt

-Every instruct model works best when we provide it with prompts as per a specific template which it was trained on.
-Since this template can vary between models, to reliably apply model specific chat template, we can use [Transformers chat template](https://huggingface.co/docs/transformers/main/chat_templating), which allows us to format a list of messages as per model specific chat template.
+Every instruct model works best when we provide it with prompts as per a specific template on which it was trained.
+Since this template can vary between models, to reliably apply model-specific chat template, we can use the [Transformers chat template](https://huggingface.co/docs/transformers/main/chat_templating), which allows us to format a list of messages as per the model-specific chat template.

 ```python
 chat = [